rickmanley-nc/rickmanley-lab/rhhi/README.md

 # RHHI HomeLab

-This guide focuses on deploying a 3-node Red Hat Hyperconverged Infrastructure (RHHI), fully functioning with little to no additional configuration needed through Ansible Playbooks, all under 1 hour.
+This guide focuses on deploying a 3-node Red Hat Hyperconverged Infrastructure (RHHI), fully functioning with little to no additional configuration needed through Ansible Playbooks, all within 1.5 hour.

-From pressing power button on all 3 systems, the OS install + Ansible Playbooks takes `0hr58m30s`

-## Requirements for "Control Node"
+## Requirements

 I'm using my laptop (Fedora) as the control node.
 The following /etc/ansible/hosts file is used: